-European Central Bank Will Adopt Digital Currency
+Lagarde Says European Central Bank Will Adopt Digital Currency

 The ECB president said it might be two to four years before the project could be launched as it addresses concerns over money laundering, privacy, and the technology involved.

-The ECB took a major step last month by launching a public consultation in this matter.
-Policy makers intend to decide around mid-2021 whether to initiate a full-fledged project and prepare for a possible launch.
+The ECB policy makers intend to decide around mid-2021 whether to initiate a full-fledged project and prepare for a possible launch, says a report by MSN/Bloomberg).

+Bitcoin (digital currency) has confounded critics so far this year, attracting the attention of Wall Street, high-profile investors, and central bankers.